-When boondocking most RVers use either LP gas or propane for their stove, heat water, refrigerator, and heating system; while running a gasoline-powered generator for charging their battery.
+When boondocking most RVers use either white gas or propane for their stove, heat water, refrigerator, and heating system; while running a gasoline-powered generator for charging their battery.

 If you’re planning for an extended boondocking, then consider getting a solar panel and inverter installed on your gig to utilize the solar energy.